 \section{Conclusion and Future Work}

-This paper contributes to exploring the relation between the NFT social media communities and the NFT price in terms of the tweets number and the content of the tweets.
-We first present positive results of a Granger causality test between the number of tweets and the prices time series for more than half of the authentic projects, compared to seldom Granger causality for most of the copycat projects.
-Later we propose an event words extraction method and a regression model for predicting a Markov normalized price given the extracted word vectors, with the results showing a certain level of predictability for the normalized price.
-Last we analyze the feature importance and summarize the findings of insight events behind the words and their effect on predicting the price.
-Future work can take several directions.
-We can expend the data to other platforms such as Discord and Reddit for having more text content about the events that exist.
-We can combine extracting other types of information from the social media resources: perform network analysis on accounts nodes with the metadata such as the number of subscribers for nodes, the number of likes and comments for tweets measuring the influence of each node.
-Recent work proposed some methods for learning Twitter user nodes representation using graph embedding to group and understand user types such as petitioners or promotioners \cite{islam2022twitter}.
-We think the social network analysis will be a promising future work since some user nodes within the social network might be influencers or market makers, whose behaviors may evidence directly on price change.
-A different perspective rather than NFT prices is analyzing the transactions network by utilizing the social-media-extracted features to perform de-anonymization on the transaction addresses \cite{averin2020review}.
-Better de-anonymization will help in detecting fraudulent activities such as the wash trade on the NFT market to address potential security concerns.
+This paper contributes to exploring the relationship between the NFT social media communities and the NFT price in terms of the tweet number and the content of the tweets.
+We first present positive results of a Granger causality test between the number of tweets and the prices time series for more than half of the authentic projects, compared to insufficient Granger causality for most of the copycat projects.
+Later we perform feature words extraction and apply the machine learning regression models for predicting a Markov normalized price given the extracted word vectors.
+The results show a certain level of predictability for the normalized price.
+Lastly we analyze the feature importance and summarize the findings of characteristics behind the words.